An ancient Greek painted cup, a medieval illuminated manuscript, and an Impressionist painting alongside re-creations by social media users

 The re-creation also captured aspects of Bronzino’s approach in less obvious ways.
 Note the lighting, which accentuates the folds in Mary’s robes; the network of glances that knit the figures together; and the use of a postcard to replicate the fortifications in the background, which reminds me of how artists sometimes used stock images of medieval fortresses as stand-ins for The Holy Land.

-Finally, I appreciate how the re-creation was presented—in a gilt frame, hanging next to the actual Getty picture as if part of a pair.
+Finally, I appreciate how the re-creation was presented — in a gilt frame, hanging next to the actual Getty picture as if part of a pair.
 It calls to mind the other version of Bronzino’s picture, with only a few subtle differences, that hangs at the National Gallery in London.

 Painting of purple iris flowers with green stems at top; Re-creation using pens and household objects at bottom

 Irises, 1889, Vincent van Gogh.
 Oil on canvas, 29 1/4 × 37 1/8 in.
-Getty Museum, 90.PA.20.
+The J. Paul Getty Museum, 90.PA.20.
 Re-creation by Noa, Teo, and Malo Mathon via Instagram

 I was also excited to see examples that moved beyond the visuals and provoked thought about how paintings are made.
 For example, in this take on Vincent van Gogh’s Irises, the Mathon siblings used artists’ supplies, like colored pens and pencils, to recreate the stems.